-After spiffing up for the Republican National Convention, Cleveland offers plenty to entertain short-term or extended-stay visitors to Northeast Ohio any time of the year.
+Cleveland, Ohio, has been on the rebound for the past few years, capped in 2016 by hosting the Republican National Convention and the opening of Major League Baseball’s World Series.
+Now, the city offers plenty to entertain short-term or extended-stay visitors to Northeast Ohio any time of the year.
 Whether you’re on the shores of Lake Erie for business or pleasure, check out these highlights in our Cleveland Guide.

 CLEVELAND BARS AND RESTAURANTS

 Michael Symon is Cleveland’s resident celebrity chef, and Lola Bistro is the restaurant that put his name on the map.
 You’ve seen him on TV on “Iron Chef” and “The Chew.”
 At his downtown Cleveland restaurant, you’ll see his signature nose-to-tail dishes like beef cheek pierogi and smoked pork chops.
 If you really have a taste for unusual meat, pop next door for the roasted pig head at chef Jonathon Sawyer’s contribution to the Rust Belt revolution, The Greenhouse Tavern.
 Lola, 2058 E. 4th St. Greenhouse, 2038 E. 4th St.

 If you love live music, then Cleveland’s House of Blues is a great place to be.
 The House of Blues’ stage plays host to touring bands and local favorites alike, running the gamut from rhythm and blues to hard rock.
 On the second Sunday of every month, don’t miss the Gospel Brunch, which promises “a foot-stomping, napkin-waving good time” with traditional and contemporary gospel music and an all-you-can-eat buffet.
 308 Euclid Ave.